Ongore99/clean-architecture/README.md

 Configs are here: ```src/WebApi/Common/Extensions/RepositoryServices/RepositoryServiceExtension.cs``` <br><br>

 ### Mapping
 [Mapster](https://github.com/MapsterMapper/Mapster) was used for mapping in this project.
+Here are advantages of the Mapster:
+- It is fast
+- It is convenient
+- It is flexible

 I used this [article](https://sd.blackball.lv/articles/read/18850) as an idea for Mapping strategy.
-To create map config for your dto you need to inherit your Dto to ```BaseDto<TSource, TDest> (src/Application/UseCases/Accounts/Queries/GetUserAccount/GetUserAccountOutDto.cs)```:
+To create map config for your dto you need to inherit your Dto to ```BaseDto<TSource, TDest>``` and override ```AddCustomMappings``` method.
+Example (src/Application/UseCases/Accounts/Queries/GetUserAccount/GetUserAccountOutDto.cs):
 ```
 public record TransactionOutDto
         : BaseDto<Transaction, TransactionOutDto>